nuggie86/First-Project/README.md

 - On this page, I have a background picture of a boxer dog and to the left, I have a sign up for a news letterbox, In this box, you will find a name and email text box area, With a required fill for both.
 The subscribe button has also a hover effect.
 As stated in the user stories the ability to sign up for newsletters is an added bonus to anyone who may be thinking of getting one of these breeds of dogs.

 ### Features Left to Implement
-- In the future, I would like to add a forum page where open discussions and connections can be made it breeders and owners.
+- In the future, I would like to add a forum page where open discussions and connections can be made with breeders and owners.

 ## Testing
 - My testing was done regularly true out, I used the google chrome dev tool and found it a very useful resource to be able to change the values and see the result in real-time.
 I also used the google mobile-friendly test to check the responsiveness of the site on multiple devices.